Chapter 17. Profiling

 17.1.
 Introduction to Profiling

-The advantages of profiling inside of MeVisLab are:
+The advantages of profiling in MeVisLab are:

 • No code recompilation is required.